California's 22nd State Assembly district

 California's 22nd State Assembly district is one of 80 California State Assembly districts.
 The district moved from the San Francisco Peninsula to the San Joaquin Valley as part of redistricting in 2022.

 District profile

 The district is in the San Joaquin Valley.
 It is suburban and rural with a large agricultural economy base.
 Many citizens commute to work in the San Francisco Bay Area.
 Modesto, Turlock, and Patterson are the largest communities in the district.

 Election results from statewide races

-List of assemblymembers
+List of assembly members representing the district

 Due to redistricting, the 22nd district has been moved around different parts of the state.
-The current iteration resulted from the 2020 redistricting by the California Citizens Redistricting Commission.
+The current iteration resulted from the 2021 redistricting by the California Citizens Redistricting Commission.